SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 The API is composed of 4 main things :

 - Node : which represents a layer in the pipeline
-- Connector : which allows to connect nodes to each others
+- Connector : which allows to connect nodes to each other
 - Builder : which will generate the hardware required for a whole pipeline
 - SignalKey : which are used to retrieve hardware signals on nodes along the pipeline